This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Maintaining the Path While Removing The Mud

 While many homeowners are annoyed that such a path exists on their lawn from people carelessly walking over it, they can either fix the damage done to it or embrace it.
-For those who choose to embrace the path, the following things can prevent it from becoming muddy.
+For those who embrace the path, the following things can prevent it from becoming muddy.

 Put Down Pine Flakes or Wood Chips